Introduction To Routing Protocol

 - The third table keeps data on the actual path.

 An example is OSPF.
-This shares their own link to routers.
+This shares its link to routers.

 3. Hybrid Routing Protocols

-Hybrid routing protocols can be defined as the mix of distance vector and link-state protocol.
-A hybrid routing protocol uses aspects from both distance vector and link-state protocol to locate a more accurate path.
+Hybrid routing protocols are a mix of distance vector and link-state protocols.
+A hybrid routing protocol uses distance vector and link-state protocol aspects to locate a more accurate path.

 An example of a hybrid routing protocol is EIGRP.